cmheisel/kardboard/docs/source/concepts.rst

 Throughput
     The number of cards that can be completed in a given time frame.
 The lower the cycle time, the higher the throughput.
 In Disney World terms, it's riders-per-hour.

+States
+    The user-defined steps cards go through on their way from the Backlog to Done.
+For some teams this may be a single step "Doing", for others it can be a very complex workflow.
+See :ref:`CARD_STATES`

+Team
+    If you're managing multiple development teams, you can use the Team concept in kardboard to have what are essentially "mini-boards" for each team while still seeing a "meta-board" that shows you cards across all states from all teams.
+See :ref:`CARD_TEAMS`